Summer & Winter University: Quick Overview

 Who receives the early-bird discount?

-The early-bird discount is a €50,00 discount applied to all participants who register for winter 2020 before the November 4th, 2019 and before March 1st, 2020 for the summer program 2020.
+The early-bird discount is a €50,00 discount applied to all participants who register before March 1st 2020 for the summer program 2020.
 The discount applies to all courses separately, meaning if a participant takes two courses, the discount will be applied twice (once to each course).

 What is the deadline for registrations?